httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 # Structured Data Types {#types}

-This section defines the abstract types for Structured Fields, and summarizes how those types are serialized into textual HTTP fields.
+This section provides an overview of the abstract types that Structured Fields use, and gives a brief description and examples of how each of those types are serialized into textual HTTP fields. {{text}} specifies the details of how they are parsed from and serialized into textual HTTP fields.

 In summary: